paper-trail-gem/paper_trail/README.md

 ## Turning PaperTrail Off/On

 Sometimes you don't want to store changes.
-Perhaps you are only interested in changes made by your users and don't need to store changes you make yourself in, say, a migration.
+Perhaps you are only interested in changes made by your users and don't need to store changes you make yourself in, say, a migration -- or when testing your application.

 If you are about change some widgets and you don't want a paper trail of your changes, you can turn PaperTrail off like this:

     >> Widget.paper_trail_off

 And on again like this:

     >> Widget.paper_trail_on

+You can also disable PaperTrail for all models:

+    >> PaperTrail.enabled = false

+For example, you might want to disable PaperTrail in your Rails application's test environment to speed up your tests.
+This will do it:

+    # in config/environments/test.rb
+    config.after_initialize do
+      PaperTrail.enabled = false
+    end

+If you disable PaperTrail in your test environment but want to enable it for specific tests, you can add a helper like this to your test helper:

+    # in test/test_helper.rb
+    def with_versioning
+      was_enabled = PaperTrail.enabled?
+      PaperTrail.enabled = true
+      begin
+        yield
+      ensure
+        PaperTrail.enabled = was_enabled
+      end
+    end

+And then use it in your tests like this:

+    test "something that needs versioning" do
+      with_versioning do
+        # your test
+      end
+    end

 ## Installation